CS179K-Summer23/cs179-project-fantastic-four/README.md

 As a user, I want to chat with others on the stream so that I can communicate with the steamer and other users about the stream being watched.
 (3 points)

-As a viewer, I want to be able to follow the streamer’s account and receive the notification when they start streaming.
+As a viewer, I want to be able to follow the streamer’s account and receive a notification when they start streaming.
 (2 point)

 As a user, I want to be able to login so that I can keep track of the streamers that I watch seamlessly and be able to easily talk to others in chat.
 (2 points)